Want to know more? — Subscribe

 MedRealtime

-MedRealtime is an online application developed by Softermii that helps to host real-time video consultations, schedule appointments, and send reminders for doctors and patients.
+MedRealtime is an online application developed by Softermii that helps to host real-time video consultations, schedule appointments, and send reminders to doctors and patients.

 Challenges